Four Lakeside Towns in

 All share close proximity — easy walking distance — to stores, shops, the lake shore, and especially to public transport: the trains, buses, and boats of the coordinated Ticino transport network.

 All Home At First Ticino apartments have English-speaking hosts either on-site or available nearby for questions, information, recommendations, and help should a problem or emergency arise.

 TILO REGIONAL TRAIN departing the Locarno area transportation center in Muralto.

 EXPLORING TICINO & BEYOND — The best way to explore Switzerland’s surprising Italian section is via Ticino’s comprehensive public transport network.
-The convenience of exploring Ticino — and independent Switzerland touring beyond Ticino and into adjoining parts of Switzerland and Italy — by train, boat, and bus eliminates fighting traffic congestion, finding parking, negotiating treacherous alpine roads, and the risks of crossing international borders with rental cars.
+The convenience of exploring Ticino — and independent Switzerland touring beyond Ticino and into adjoining parts of Switzerland and Italy — by train, boat, and bus — eliminates fighting traffic congestion, finding parking, negotiating treacherous alpine roads, and the risks of crossing international borders with rental cars.

 Activities and Attractions in Italian Switzerland.

 Home At First guests in Italian Switzerland receive the exclusive Ticino edition of our “New Swiss Dream Book” activity guide, full of suggestions for visitor attractions and and activities along with recommended day trips and other activities, including our Hiking & Biking Guide.